fernandopenaranda/my_blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I'm Fernando, currently a Phd candidate at the [Theory of Quantum Materials and Solid State Quantum Technologies department](https://wp.icmm.csic.es/tqe/people/fernando-penaranda/) at the Material Science Institute of Madrid, Spain.
-My interests include: topological materials, Majorana physics, and graphene van der Waals heterostructures.
+Hi, I'm Fernando, currently a postdoctoral researcher at the [Donostia International Physics Center](http://dipc.ehu.es/ferdejuan/people/) and a former Phd candidate at the [Theory of Quantum Materials and Solid State Quantum Technologies department](https://wp.icmm.csic.es/tqe/people/fernando-penaranda/) at the Material Science Institute of Madrid (CSIC).
+My interests include: topological matter, correlated electrons, Majorana physics, and moiré systems.
 My research activity is at the frontier between fundamental physics and its technological applications and, therefore, I deeply enjoy collaborations with experimental groups.

 I'm passionate about numerical techniques (Quantum Transport, Tight-binding, DMRG, TNs...) and open-source development mostly in Julia (see my [Github](https://www.github.com/fernandopenaranda) page).